grafana/pyroscope/pkg/experiment/metastore/compaction/README.md

 The worker must send a status update to the scheduler to refresh the lease.
 The scheduler must update the lease expiration time if the worker still owns the job.

-### Lease Expiration
+### Job Reassignment

 The scheduler may revoke a job if the worker does not send the status update within the lease duration.

 When a new assignment is requested by a worker, the scheduler inspects in-progress jobs and checks if the lease duration has expired.
-If the lease has expired, the job is re-assigned to the worker requested for a new assignment.
+If the lease has expired, the job is reassigned to the worker requested for a new assignment.

 > The real-time clock of the worker and the scheduler cannot be used; the command timestamp (assigned by the Raft